 - Dog Hair Catcher: If you have to bathe your dog in the bathtub, place a nylon or steel wool pot scrubber in the drain to catch all the dog hair.
 Prevents dog hair buildup in the drain and pipes.

 - Paint Tray Cleanup: When using paint trays for household painting jobs, try slipping an empty (and very clean) plastic bag over the paint tray before pouring paint.
-Instead of having a paint tray to clean up, it’s a simple job to remove the plastic bag and toss in the garbage.
-Instead of plastic bags, you could also try first lining trays well with plastic wrap (like saran wrap).
+Instead of having a paint tray to clean up, it’s a simple job to remove the bag and toss in the garbage.
+Instead of bags, you could also try first lining trays well with plastic wrap (like saran wrap).

 These quick tips were previously published on Tipnut as single tips, they’ve been moved to this page for better organization and convenience.
 Any bookmarks you may have had will automatically forward to this page.